Disclaimers: See Part 1

 "Twenty seconds."
 Gabrielle taunted.

-Blood trailed from Neji's nose and Suzu exclaimed.
-"Gabrielle San, please!"
+Blood trailed from Neji's nose, coaxing Suzu to exclaim, "Gabrielle San, please!"

 "Close to ten seconds.
-I'll allow you to die and won't give you another thought."
+I'll allow you to die and won't give it another thought."

 "I...
 I'm...
 Sorry...
 Sorry..."
 Neji rasped.